AlleluiaRA-Ndolu/portofolio/README.md

 ## About Me
 Hi, I’m Alleluia 👋.
 I’m a Computer Science student at BINUS University, majoring in Data Science.
-My main interests are Natural Language Processing (NLP), Machine Learning, and Artificial Intelligence.
+My main interests are Machine Learning, Artificial Intelligence, and Data Science applications.

-I enjoy building models that can solve real-world problems, from detecting spam reviews to forecasting product demand.
+I enjoy building models that can solve real-world problems, from detecting spam reviews to forecasting customer demand and predicting user behavior.
 I also like sharing knowledge through teaching and collaborating with others.

-Currently, I’m pursuing the Fast Track program to continue my Master’s degree in Computer Science while exploring NLP applications in industry and research.
+Currently, I’m pursuing the Fast Track program to continue my Master’s degree in Computer Science, while developing projects and research in applied machine learning.

 ## Contact
 - Email: ndolualleluia@gmail.com